liamcottle/valorant.js/README.md

 ## View Competitive Rank and Elo

-If you're interested in getting information about your current rank and how long until your rank up, you could do something like this:
+If you're interested in getting information about your current rank and how long until you rank up, you could do something like this:

 ```js
 const Valorant = require('@liamcottle/valorant.js');